-Enrollment of Students under the Age of 18 -Concurrent Enrollment
+Enrollment of Students under the Age of 18 - Concurrent Enrollment

 Individuals 18 years of age and younger who have not completed high school may seek to enroll at John Tyler Community College.
 They must satisfy the admission requirements expected of all students, including the completion of placement tests, as well as provide the institution with letters of permission to enroll from their principals or designees, as well as letters from their parents or guardians.
-Students under the age of 17 and their parents are required to meet with the dean of students (or the dean's designee) prior to submitting applications of admission.
+Students under the age of 17 and their parents are required to meet with the dean of students (or dean's designee).